Symmetries and Wigner representations of operational theories: Introduction

 Operational theories are a large class of theories that aim to include both classical and quantum theory.
 Most notable of these are the general probabilistic theories \cite{JanottaHinrichsen-review,Lami-thesis,Mueller-review,Plavala-review,Leppajarvi-thesis} which were previously used as a framework to derive quantum theory \cite{Hardy-derivationQT,MasanesMuller-derivationQT,ChiribellaDArianoPerinotti-derivationQT,Wilce-derivationQT,Buffenoir-derivationQT}, but also to investigate plethora of other topics, see \cite{Plavala-review} for an in-depth review.
-General probabilistic theories are build on the simple assumption that the state space, that is the set of all states of the system, should be convex since convex combinations represent probabilistic mixtures of preparation procedures.
+General probabilistic theories are based on the simple assumption that the state space, that is the set of all states of the system, should be convex since convex combinations represent probabilistic mixtures of preparation procedures.
 Based on this assumption one can derive rich structure of measurements, channels, tensor products, and investigate information-theoretic properties or requirements of various tasks.

 Here we show how to construct Wigner representations of finite-dimensional general probabilistic theories that mimic the properties of Wigner functions used in quantum theory.
+In comparison to the famous Stratonovic-Weyl criteria \cite{stratonovich1957distributions,Brif1998} that are an axiomatic foundation of what a Wigner function in quantum theory should be, our construction is based on minimal assumptions that especially do not include the presence of Hilbert spaces or covariance properties.
 We investigate only the finite-dimensional case due to its simplicity, it is quite easy to construct counter-examples and build intuition for Wigner representations in the finite-dimensional case.
 We also investigate transformations and symmetries of the Wigner representations since these also play a crucial role in the theory of Wigner functions.
 Our main results on the structure of Wigner representations are that we identify necessary and sufficient conditions for the Wigner representation to be positive and when the Wigner representation can be chosen to be equivalent to the description using the state space.
 We then introduce symmetries of Wigner representations and we identify when they induce symmetries on the state space.
 Our final result is that we identify conditions under which the Wigner representation is unique; some of these conditions, such as complementarity, are natural generalizations of the properties of position and momentum observables.